Zetrith/Prepatcher/README.md

 Clicking *Code* > *Download ZIP* on GitHub's main page won't work.
 Please use Releases.

-Prepatcher depends on [Harmony](https://github.com/pardeike/HarmonyRimWorld).
-Install it first in the mod list and put Prepatcher right below.
+Put Prepatcher first in the mod list.
+It has no dependencies on other mods.

+Prepatcher is a provider of the Harmony library for RimWorld mods and can be used instead of [HarmonyRimWorld](https://github.com/pardeike/HarmonyRimWorld).
+It patches the mod loading system so that:

+- `zetrith.prepatcher` (this mod) satisfies dependencies on `brrainz.harmony`
+- Mods needing to load after `brrainz.harmony` also need to load after `zetrith.prepatcher`

+Having both Prepatcher and the Harmony mod active won't cause any problems.

 ### Modders

 Add the [`Zetrith.Prepatcher`](https://www.nuget.org/packages/Zetrith.Prepatcher) nuget package to your mod's project:

-`<PackageReference Include="Zetrith.Prepatcher" Version="1.0.0" ExcludeAssets="runtime" />`
+`<PackageReference Include="Zetrith.Prepatcher" Version="1.1.0" ExcludeAssets="runtime" />`

 Similar to Harmony, the package distributes an API (currently just attributes) and the actual runtime library is installed by the user once using the mod downloaded from here.